Challenge accepted

 Our Strategy

-We believe that by supporting businesses and intermediaries with capital, capacity, and targeted strategies, these organizations will be able to generate more and better income-generating opportunities for youth.
-We support initiatives that .
-Our goal is to decent employment either by creating new jobs, matching them into existing jobs, or improving working terms and conditions.
+We strongly believe that by supporting businesses and intermediaries with capital, capacity, and targeted strategies, we can enable them to create more and better income-generating opportunities for youth.
+Our ultimate goal is to realise decent employment either by creating new job opportunities, matching youth with existing ones, or improving working terms and conditions.

 Valuable lessons

-Together with our partners, we have gathered valuable lessons about how to deepen our impact, especially around how to define and measure employment quality, how to engage young people in our decision-making, how to run our Challenge Fund mechanism more efficiently, and how to strengthen the evidence base for future programs.
+Together with our partners, we have gathered valuable lessons about how to deepen our impact, how to grow and evolve Fund operations efficiently and effectively, how to define decent work and measure employment quality, how to engage young people in our decision-making, and how to strengthen the evidence base for future programs.

-1. How to define and measure employment quality
+1. How to define and measure decent jobs

 2. How to amplify youth voices